Coconut Snowballs (Gluten Free Cookie Exchange Dessert Recipe)

 Instructions

-In a medium bowl melt coconut oil for thirty seconds in the microwave to liquify.
+2. In a medium bowl, melt the coconut oil in the microwave for 30 seconds until it becomes liquid.

-Stir in powdered sugar until blended.
-Add coconut and mix with hands.
+3. Stir in the powdered sugar until blended.
+Add the shredded coconut and mix it with your hands.

 • Prep Time: 10